10 FAST FACTS ABOUT ME

 - Entered public school in The Bronx as a non-English speaker.

-- A multi-racial family in which Armenian, Arabic, French, and Turkish are spoken, in addition to English.
+- Part of a multi-racial family in which Armenian, Arabic, French, and Turkish are spoken, in addition to English.

-- Both parents worked for the New York Department of Education serving at-risk kids in the South Bronx during the Bad Old Days.
+- Both of my parents worked for the New York Department of Education serving at-risk kids in the South Bronx during the Bad Old Days.

-- Worked through college and graduate school in New York City, and graduated debt-free.
+- I worked through college and graduate school in New York City, and graduated debt-free.

-- A health/medical writer and editor, with a public service approach to journalism and public relations.
+- Career health/medical writer and editor, with a public service approach to journalism and public relations.

-- Her work for Ketchum PR helped change U.S., U.K. and Canadian public health policy to mandate folic acid fortification of enriched grain products to prevent spina bifida and related birth defects.
+- My work for Ketchum PR helped change U.S., U.K. and Canadian public health policy to mandate folic acid fortification of enriched grain products to prevent spina bifida and related birth defects.